ChetHarrison/jsdoccer/README.md

 $ node document.js
 ```

-*Note: JSDoccer comes with some default syntax to document.
-In order to configure it to your needs you will need to adapt the `.jsdoccerrc` file add target syntax AST tests to the `syntax-to-document.js` file and add any custom YAML templates to the `templates` directory.*
+**Note: JSDoccer comes with some default syntax to document.
+In order to configure it to your needs you will need to adapt the `.jsdoccerrc` file add target syntax AST tests to the `syntax-to-document.js` file and add any custom YAML templates to the `templates` directory.**

-###ASTs
+### What You Need To Know About ASTs

 An AST or Abstract Syntax Tree is a typed representation of valid code.
 Esprima will parse ASTs from valid ECMAScript and ESCodeGen provides an "inverse" operation that will generate valid ECMAScript from Esprima ASTs.